tgrrr/data-science-cheatsheet/source/includes/_stats-verity-notes.md

   Usually give value of confidence
   Range from 90 to 99%

-  1 - α is significance level
+  `1 - α` is significance level
-  100 (1− α)% CI, is an interval estimate for a population parameter, based on a given sample statistic, where if samples of a certain size n were repeatedly drawn from the population and a CI for each sample's statistic was calculated, 100(1−α)% of these intervals would capture the population parameter, whereas the other 100(α)% would not.
+  `100 (1− α)% CI`, is an interval estimate for a population parameter, based on a given sample statistic, where if samples of a certain size n were repeatedly drawn from the population and a CI for each sample's statistic was calculated, 100(1−α)% of these intervals would capture the population parameter, whereas the other 100(α)% would not.
-  Confidence interval inverse relationship to sample size Same size getting closer to whole population size 100 * (1 - α)% CI = confidence interval
+  Confidence interval inverse relationship to sample size Same size getting closer to whole population size `100 * (1 - α)% CI = confidence interval`
   Value of α is the significance level
   Simple explanation
   Confidence intervals are one way to represent how "good" an estimate is; the larger a [95]% confidence interval for a particular estimate, the more caution is required when using the estimate.
 Confidence intervals are an important reminder of the limitations of the estimates.
   Visualising confidence interval
   App of CI
-  100, 10, 0.05
+  `100, 10, 0.05`
   Mean of actual population - black
   Mean + CI for each sample - blue
   Mean outside CI - red